Ma Po Dak Gal Bi specializes in a specific Korean chicken dish.

-The start of the meal was far from inspiring, featuring lackluster panchan: slippery seaweed, thin-shaved radish discs, soggy fish cakes, cold cucumber slices in sesame oil, crunchy bean sprouts and (no joke, best of all) iceberg lettuce doused in ranch dressing.
+The meal started with uninspired, lackluster banchan: slippery seaweed, thin-shaved radish discs, soggy fish cakes, cold cucumber slices in sesame oil, crunchy bean sprouts and (no joke, best of all) iceberg lettuce doused in ranch dressing.
 There wasn’t a single standout, and, oddly, they didn’t even offer kimchi.

-Next came metal bowls filled with onion, cabbage and aromatic perilla leaves.
+Metal bowls filled with onion, cabbage and aromatic perilla leaves arrived next.
 Our waitress also sported a squeeze bottle of gritty chile sauce.
-This components dictates how spicy you’d like the food.
+This component dictates how spicy you’d like the food.
 The more chile sauce, the spicier it gets.